Delilah looked at me calmly, “So what are you gonna do about Flame?”

 “Sure kid, untie me so we can shake on it.”

-Flame’s smile never reached her eyes.
-I didn’t need my abilities to know that she was lying.
+Flame’s smile didn’t reach her eyes.
+I didn’t need my abilities to detect the sarcasm.
 It was a no win situation.
 I threw my hands up and looked at Delilah.
-She gave me a disbelieving look.
+She gave me an exasperated look.

 “Save your breath.
 I’m not telling you a damn thing,” snapped Flame.